afuentesr11/UbiMap/README.md

 ## Demo Video
-This is the demo to demostrate how the app works https://vimeo.com/948900201?share=copy
+This is the demo to demostrate how the app works https://vimeo.com/948900201?share=copy Because of the storage issue, UbiMap rar v1.0 is in this link https://drive.google.com/file/d/1hXaYWhe-kmdrgJd7LWL71ngHDi7_1ZUw/view?usp=sharing

 ## Video of map funcionality - v1.0
 This video demostrate map funcionality who has been repaired in the version 1.0 https://vimeo.com/956174557